WKPhang/Logit-Transform/README.md

-# Logit-Transform
-What is logit transform
+# What is logit transform?

+## Purpose
+For transformation of binary data into continuous value in the range (‑∞,∞)